-Fees for NURS courses include \$175 per course for testing and \$200 per hour for each course that has an associated lab or clinical.
-For example, NURS 3116 Foundations of Nursing has a lab and clinical, so in addition to regular tuition, there is a \$175 testing fee and \$1200 clinical/lab fee.
+Fees for NURS courses include \$200 per course for testing and \$250 per hour for each course that has an associated lab or clinical.
+For example, NURS 3116 Foundations of Nursing has a lab and clinical, so in addition to regular tuition, there is a \$200 testing fee and \$1500 clinical/lab fee.
+Students needing to retake courses in subsequent semesters will be subject to fees assessed during the semester the course is taken again.